 In future VLSI system, it has been predicted chip-to-chip or on-chip interconnect to be the ultimate limitation of the overall system performance (as shown in Fig.1) in consumer electronics, high speed connector, high speed memory interface and future network-on-chip.
-Therefore, the interconnect system in future system on a chip (SOC) requires to have ultra-high data rates, scalable, reconfigurable, highly compact and reliable interconnect fabric.
-In order to adopt such rapid evolution in future interconnect in both on-chip and chip-to-chip communication, we explore the use of multiband wireline and wireless RF-I which can communicate simultaneously through multiple frequency bands with low power, reconfigurable bandwidth and excellent mechanical flexibility and reliability.
-RF-I techniques based on CDMA or FDMA modulations have been applied to signaling technologies to resolve the problem of limited concurrency and increased latency of conventional on- and off-chip interconnects with less power consumption [2, 3, 9].
+Therefore, the interconnect system in future SOC requires to have ultra-high data rates, scalable, re-configurable, highly compact and reliable interconnect fabric.
+In order to adopt such rapid evolution in future interconnect in both on-chip and chip-tochip communication, we explore the use of multiband wireline and wireless RF-I which can communicate simultaneously through multiple frequency bands with low power signal transmission, reconfigurable bandwidth and excellent mechanical flexibility and reliability.
+RF-I was introduced to resolve the problem of limited concurrency and increased latency of conventional on- and off-chip interconnects with less power consumption [2, 3]